Edmond Dantès via Pexels

 Complexity Doesn't Scale Down

 A fifteen-person team often has as many commission plan variations as a fifty-person team.
+According to research from Sales Compensation Association UK, smaller teams typically maintain 4-6 distinct plan structures despite having fewer headcount — the same complexity ratio as enterprise organisations.
 You might have:

 - AEs on different rate structures depending on when they joined